rstropek/FineTunedTeacher/README.md

 │   ├── outputExample.md          # Example processed question and response
 │
 │── fineTuningExample.jsonl       # The final fine-tuning file in JSONL format │── questions.txt                 # List of questions to process
+│── systemPrompt.txt              # System role definition for fine-tuning JSON and the fine tuned chat bot

 ```